Zhichen6/zhichen6.github.io/_pages/about.md

 <div class="wrap">
 <div class="page__content" markdown="1">

-The AI Mobility Lab at Stony Brook University brings together game theory and data-driven optimization to develop **next-generation modeling and computational tools** for mobility and logistics systems, with a focus on connectivity, electrification, and automation.
+The Mobility and Machine Intelligence Lab (M&sup2; Lab) at Stony Brook University brings together game theory and data-driven optimization to develop **next-generation modeling and computational tools** for mobility and logistics systems, with a focus on connectivity, electrification, and automation.
 See [Research](/research/) for details.

 We are recruiting **fully funded PhD students** beginning Spring/Fall 2027, as well as motivated MS and BS students.
 See [Openings](/openings/) for details.